Feelings of guilt and shame in addiction recovery are to be expected, but how you choose to deal with them is what really matters.

 Overcoming any addiction often requires much more than just therapy or medications.
 It requires a comprehensive life overhaul.

-When someone in need of opioid abuse treatment comes to us, one of the first things they ask is, “Will this make me stop using?”
+When someone in need of opioid misuse or inappropriate use treatment comes to us, one of the first things they ask is, “Will this make me stop using?”
 We always tell them that it will if they want it to.
 Rehab and recovery are work, but we have put lots of options in place to help make it the most pleasant journey it can be.

 We offer a full range of treatment options, including: